 Data on recent trends in solar employment not only provide a lens for communicating the importance of the solar industry—essential for advocating for supportive policies—but also offer insights on steps you can take to set yourself up for career success.

-With Labor Day around the corner, we thought it was the perfect time to dig into some solar jobs data.
 We explored the results of The Solar Foundation’s 2016 Solar Jobs Census —a rigorous survey of actual employers—as well as data for 2017 thus far.
 Whether you’re a business owner evaluating the landscape for growth, or an industry professional assessing your job prospects, these findings can help you know where you stand and identify opportunities to get ahead.

 Solar is a Major Source of New Jobs